datazuul/datazuul.github.io/topics/server/mycore/_posts/2022-07-15-mycore-implement-frontend.md

 ### REST API experiments

 Following the advice to use the new (v2) REST API, we start experimenting with this API.
-Documentation of API can be found under <http://localhost:8081/mir/api/v1/objects?format=json>.
+Documentation of v2 API can be found under <https://www.mycore.de/documentation/interfaces/interface_rest_v2/>.
 The base URL of our local development API is <http://localhost:8081/mir/api/v2>

 Some features (search) are only available in REST v1, so we switch in these cases to v1.
+Documentation of v1 API can be found under <https://www.mycore.de/documentation/interfaces/interface_rest/>.

 #### Getting list of all objects